raydipanwita/Database/resources/single_table_design_recipe_template.md

 As a music lover,
 So I can organise my records,
-I want to keep a list of albums' release year.
+I want to keep a list of albums' release years.
 ```

 ```